 We function as an extended family, rather than a more typical program.
 Our daily operations are not funded and we charge no fees.
 We pool all our resources.
-No one draws a salary including our president.
 There is no staff.
 The whole place is run by the residents themselves.
 All money is funneled into the community, and each resident receives food, housing, clothing, education, entertainment and all other services at no cost.

 Residents tutor one another to achieve a high school equivalency degree, followed by a 2 year liberal arts core curriculum.
-Residents may pursue college degrees through a special program with San Francisco State University.
+Residents may pursue college degrees.

 We take applications from people who have hit bottom, from prison, jail or walk-ins.
 Residents who have been at Delancey Street awhile interview all applicants.
 The minimum stay is 2 years; the average stay is 4 years.
 We have 3 rules: no drugs or alcohol, no physical violence, and no threats of violence.
 The goal is to learn to lead a productive crime-free, drug-free life of purpose and integrity.
 Everyone learns a marketable skill (the goal is 3 skills), and earns at least a high school equivalency degree.
 Advanced education is available.